fireinrain/github-trending/TrendsHist.md

 ## Javascript

+* 【2024-10-24】[huggingface / transformers.js](https://github.com/huggingface/transformers.js) - State-of-the-art Machine Learning for the web.
+Run 🤗 Transformers directly in your browser, with no need for a server!
 * 【2024-10-23】[torinmb / mediapipe\-touchdesigner](https://github.com/torinmb/mediapipe-touchdesigner) - GPU Accelerated MediaPipe Plugin for TouchDesigner
 * 【2024-10-21】[PranshulGG / WeatherMaster](https://github.com/PranshulGG/WeatherMaster) - A Weather app for android 🌦🌞☔
 * 【2024-10-20】[huggingface / transformers js](https://github.com/huggingface/transformers.js) - State\-of\-the\-art Machine Learning for the web  Run 🤗 Transformers directly in your browser, with no need for a server!